 While Nature’s Table pulled in all sorts of national talent (including jazz greats Von Freeman, Herb Ellis, Richard “Groove” Holmes, Peter “Madcat” Ruth and Jon McNeil, among many others), it was the home of alternative local music: jazz, blues, alternative rock and bluegrass.
 A very young Alison Krauss played there many, many times; yes, she blew everybody away even as a young teenager.

-Nature’s Table was, unfortunately, build on land owned by the University, and in 1991, the University decided they wanted the land.
+Nature’s Table was, unfortunately, built on land owned by the University, and in 1991, the University decided they wanted the land.
 Nature’s Table was forced to close to make way for another building dedicated to higher learning, unaware of all the higher learning that had been going on at that spot for the last eleven years.
 Numerous Nature’s Table reunions have taken place in the past several years, further proving what a lasting impact the Table had on the community at the time.
 It was a true community resource, and it is still missed today.

 Terry Masar died in October 2011.